-Why Python FastAPI is the Best Choice for Modern Backend Development in 2024
+Why Python FastAPI is the Best Framework for Modern APIs in 2025

 Discover why developers are switching to FastAPI for building high-performance APIs, especially for AI and Machine Learning applications.